rafaelsalmon/Campaign-Budget-Tracker/README.md

 python manage.py runserver
 ```

-### 6. Start Redis, then Celery workers and beat scheduler (in three separate terminals)
+### 6. Start Redis, then Celery workers and beat scheduler (in four separate terminals)

 ```bash
 deactivate [//]: # (Quit virtual environment a.k.a. "venv")